gauravnainwal420/.tmux/README.md

    a version of glibc that didn't (glibc `< 2.26`).
 You may also configure `LC_CTYPE` to use an `UTF-8` locale.
 Typically VTE based terminal emulators rely on glib's `g_unichar_iswide()` function while tmux relies on glibc's `wcwidth()` function.
-When these two functions disagree, display gets messed up.
+When these two functions disagree, the display gets messed up.

    This can also happen on macOS when using iTerm2 and "Use Unicode version 9